dariajung/PLT_notes/week5.md

 Epsilon transitions?
 Input on no input at all?
 This means you're in two different states at once (if there are two epsilon transitions).

 Kleene closure: Prof Edwards says "it kind of looks like a smiling guy with glasses."
+The mouth is the empty case, and the bridge of the glasses is the repeat case.

 The NFA on slide 29 is wrong because it can accept strings like abab, which is not in the language `a*b*`.